backdrop-contrib/green/README.md

 ## Using Bundler

-Bundler is standard Ruby of managing gem dependencies, and it is highly encouraged you use it to ensure that your project is using the correct version of required gems.
+Bundler is standard for managing Ruby gem dependencies, and it is highly encouraged you use it to ensure that your project is using the correct version of required gems.
 As stated above, this stuff moves fast, and if you are updating your gems without understanding what they break, it's likely you're going to get yourself into trouble.
 Bundler helps to ensure you can use the cutting edge gems on new projects while not breaking old projects.

 Installing Bundler is easy, type the following into your command line: